 The public market investor does not pay fees directly to the private equity firm or developer.
 Instead, they indirectly absorb the costs incurred in the form of a higher-priced investment.
 In other words, they pay a public market premium — a 20% to 30% markup for the efficiency and liquidity of the public markets.

-Here’s a demonstration of the public market premium: Blackstone, a private equity fund, listed its company, Invitation Homes, a portfolio of single-family rental homes, on the New York Stock Exchange in February 2017.
+Here’s a demonstration of the public market premium: Blackstone, a private equity fund, listed Invitation Homes, a portfolio of single-family rental homes, on the New York Stock Exchange in February 2017.
 Share prices of Invitation Homes rose from $6.36 per share to $20 per share and returns fell immediately upon moving from the private to the public market from 8.75% to 2.8% annualized.
-Public market investors paid higher costs and earned lower returns for the same investment than investors who purchased it on the private market due to the liquidity premium.
+Public market investors paid higher costs and earned lower returns for the same investment than investors who purchased shares the private market due to the liquidity premium.